dome9/terraform-provider-dome9/website/docs/r/organizational_unit.html.markdown

 page_title: "Check Point CloudGuard Dome9: dome9_organizational_unit"
 sidebar_current: "docs-resource-dome9-organizational-unit"
 description: |-
-  Create organizational unit in Dome9
+  Create Organizational Units in Dome9
 ---

 # dome9_ruleset

-This resource is used to create and manage Organizational Unit in Dome9.
-An Organizational Unit is a group of cloud accounts representing, for example, a business unit or geographical region.
+This resource is used to create and manage Organizational Units in Dome9.
+An Organizational Unit is a group of cloud accounts representing, for example, a business unit or a geographical region.

 ## Example Usage